 Community House Middle is a public middle school in Charlotte.
 The principal of Community House Middle is Jamie W. Brooks and can be contacted at P345@cms.k12.nc.us.
-1,577 students attend Community House Middle and identify mostly as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-15% of the 1,577 students here have subsidized lunches.
-The student to teacher ratio at Community House Middle is 19:1.
+1,577 students go to Community House Middle and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+15% of the 1,577 students here get reduced lunch prices.
+The ratio of students to teachers at Community House Middle is 19:1.
 Omni Montessori School is one of the nearest middle schools.

 - Ceramics sculpture

 - Video film production

 - Field hockey

 |Native American or Native Alaskan||0.1%||0.5%|

 |Students eligible for free or reduced-price lunch program||15%||57%|